 What is an NZ paid?
 Are benefits included?

 All PA’s in NZ right now are working in either GP, UC, or ED.
 Salaries range between $50-$70 per hour depending on expected hours, experience, clinic willingness to pay, etc. In my GP clinic, I am making $60/hr and work 32 hours per week.
 The only benefits included are CME re-payment, yearly licensing fee payments, etc. There is no health insurance benefit as there is Universal Healthcare and everybody has access to free or cheap healthcare regardless of their employer.
-Things like dentist and optometrist are out-of-pocket expenses.
+Things like dentists and optometrists are out-of-pocket expenses.
 Health insurance is available which includes dental/vision, etc if you want to pay for it.
 Having insurance is helpful if you have a non-emergent issue and would be waiting for several months in the public system to be seen by a specialist.
 If you can pay privately, you can get seen much quicker.
 But I have not found a difference in the quality of care between the public and private sectors.
 All accidents/emergencies are covered by the government, even for tourists who are just visiting.

 Are you still paying US taxes?